WolframResearch/WolframClientForPython/README.rst

 Wolfram Client library for Python
 ##########################################

-The Wolfram Client Library is provide seamless Wolfram Language integration in Python.
+The Wolfram Client Library provides seamless Wolfram Language integration in Python.
 A list of features provided by the library:

 * evaluate arbitrary code on a local kernel,
 * evaluate arbitrary code on Wolfram cloud, public or private,